PasheProject/Pashes.Devs.Site/_posts/2021-07-10-pashe-weekly-update.md

 title: "10072021: Pashe Weekly Dev Meeting Update"
 permalink: blog/pashe_weekly_dev_meeting_update_10072021
 ---
-We came up with exciting news for the community that Pashe is coming opensource soon.
+We come up with exciting news for the community that Pashe is coming opensource soon.
 Pashe team really delighted to have our advisor and few technology experts joined our team.
 Please welcome our advisor [Dr. Mashiur Rahman](https://web.facebook.com/rahman.mashiur)